 By Rachel Fuhrman

-Rachel is currently a ninth-grade math teacher in New Orleans, LA and serves as content editor and director for Tales from the Classroom.
+Rachel is currently a high school special education math teacher in New Orleans, Louisiana.
 She recently earned her Master of Science in Education Studies from the Johns Hopkins University School of Education.
 She is passionate about improving educational equity and strives to serve traditionally underserved communities.
 Additionally, she plans to pursue a Ph.D. in Urban Education in the future in order to further identify avenues through which to support all students in achieving at the highest levels.